Jinnoharu Station

+Lines

+The station is served by the Kagoshima Main Line and is located 27.1 km from the start of the line at Mojikō.
+It is also used by trains of the Fukuhoku Yutaka Line, which use the same tracks.

 Layout

 The station has one side platform and two island platforms, serving a total of five tracks.
-The station has a "Midori no Madoguchi" staffed ticket office.
+The platforms are connected by an elevated station building.
+The station is staffed.

+Platforms

 History

 The station was opened by JR Kyushu on 21 November 2000 as an additional station on the existing Kagoshima Main Line track.

 Passenger statistics

-In fiscal 2016, the station was used by 2,292 passengers daily (boarding passengers only), and it ranked 82nd among the busiest stations of JR Kyushu.
+In fiscal 2020, the station was used by an average of 1785 passengers daily (boarding passengers only), and it ranked 82nd among the busiest stations of JR Kyushu.